Ok folks, I’m going to keep this short and sweet! Let’s cut to the important facts.

 - They offer great, in viewfinder, histograms, exposure warning and focus peaking.

-- Slim lens selection.
-Your old Nikon DSLR glass, is not nearly as sharp as new mirrorless lenses and won’t fit the Z series camera without using an adapter that adds 1 inch to the lens length.
+- Improving lens selection.
+As I mentioned, your old Nikon DSLR glass is not nearly as sharp as new mirrorless lenses and won’t fit the Z series camera without using an adapter that adds 1 inch to the lens length.
 So much for a smaller camera.
-The selection of Nikon mirrorless glass is pretty limited at the moment.
+The selection of Nikon mirrorless glass is somewhat limited at the moment but rapidly expanding.
 Some of these lenses are great, some are lacking in IQ.
 Ergo, lens selection requires careful study (buyer beware).
-Nikon currerntly refuses to work with third-party lens manufacturers on mirrorless options.
-It’s Nikon lens or nothing.
+Nikon currently refuses to work with third-party lens manufacturers on mirrorless options.
+It’s a Nikon lens or nothing.

 Canon’s mirrorless R series option

-- The new R5 (45 MP) and R6 (20MP) offers the same histogram, exposure warning, and focus peaking as Nikon.
+- The new R5 (45 MP) and R6 (20MP) offer the same histogram, exposure warning, and focus peaking as Nikon.